arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ![Weights of Name Sans](name_sans-wght_a.svg)
 *Name Sans has a weight range that is as wide as (reasonably) possible, offering both workhorse core weights and high-impact extremes in one easy-to-use system.*

-Many designers would reasonably probably contend that there is a point of diminishing returns.
-Once you have styles that are light enough and bold enough – with a few between – you don’t really need more.
-There may also be a paradox of choice: if a typeface has too many options, it might become hard to pick the ones you want.
+Many designers would reasonably contend that there is a point of diminishing returns.
+Once you have styles that are light enough and bold enough, along with a few between, you don’t really need more.
+There may also be a paradox of choice for users: if a typeface has too many options, it might become hard to pick the ones you want.
 These are valid concerns.
 From a creator’s perspective, too, it is essential to draw lines of scope so you can provide adequate focus to the work that falls within that scope.

 For Name Sans, I *have* of course drawn lines of my project scoping – but I have also made a concerted effort to push those lines beyond what a typical project may impose.
 In my experience as a designer, there are always times when I wish a typeface would go *just a little bit bolder* or *just a little bit lighter*.
 A goal of Name Sans is to provide the most utility and versatility to as many designers as possible.
 So, just as a designer may select a computer with plenty of “headroom” in its RAM and storage – even if they may not use those full limits most of the time – there is value if a typeface can do more than most people need, on average.